thelukemccarthy/scripts_and_files/feature-toggle-good-practice.md

-# Feature Toggles Best Practices #
+# Feature Toggles Good Practices #
-The following is my opinion of best practice when using feature toggles.
+The following is my opinion of good practice when using feature toggles.
 I came to these views after using feature toggles on multiple projects and noticed teams having similar issues.
 Admittedly my experience with feature toggles is somewhat narrow.
 I have used feature toggles to release code into production frequently.
 This approach is sometimes called release toggles.
 I have used feature toggles for A/B Testing only a few features.
 As for Ops Toggles, Permissioning Toggles or Experiment Toggles, I don't really have any experience.
-So if you are implementing feature toggles for a reason other than releasing new feature into production, at least some of what is here might now apply to your situation.
+So if you are implementing feature toggles for a reason other than releasing new feature into production, at least some of what is here might not apply to your situation.
 A great resources for other types of feature toggles is the [blog post on Martin Fowler's blog written by Pete Hodgson](https://martinfowler.com/articles/feature-toggles.html)

 ## Why use Feature Toggles ##